 What Type of Implants Should I Get?

 When it comes to breast implants, its important to consider which implant is right for you.
-They come in two major varieties: saline and silicone, as well as an additional new type known as cohesive gel.
+They come in two major varieties: saline and silicone.
 The type of breast implant you choose is entirely up to you, although your plastic surgeon may recommend that you go with one particular type as opposed to the other depending on your situation.
 While they are all very similar, there are a few fundamental differences between saline and silicone breast implants.

 |Length of Incision||Approx. 2.5 cm||Approx. 3.5 to 4 cm|